 Infrastructure Consolidation:

 MCP Server Groups enable logical team isolation while the interactive playground generates production-ready code snippets across multiple languages.
-OAuth 2.0 Identity Injection supports On-Behalf-Of (OBO) authentication, maintaining user context through agent interactions.
+OAuth 2.0 Identity Injection supports On-Behalf-Of, OBO, authentication, maintaining user context through agent interactions.

 Infrastructure Capabilities: